 Easy to navigate with 2 layout filters

 Visit a collection on the GAP website, you’ll find 2 filters.
 One on the left side and another along the top.
-The former offers a higher level of filtering while the latter contains more contextual options.
-The top filter is neat and clean, so shoppers won’t feel like it dominates the page or downgrading user experience.
+The former offers a higher level of product filtering while the latter contains more contextual options.
+The top product filter is neat and clean, so shoppers won’t feel like it dominates the page or downgrading user experience.

 GAP displays 2 filters on their website (Source: Mattish)

 Also, GAP eCommerce site sets an excellent example of mobile-friendly filtration.
 The mobile interface brings out a relevant filter for the search result page with a filter button right below.
-It doesn’t take up too much space but provides quick navigation for customers.
+It doesn’t take up too much space but provides quick faceted navigation for customers.

 NLP for well-matched search results